nagoya-foundation/dynasync/README.md

 > dynasync uses the low-level AWS API to send the files under selected folders to the DynamoDB service.
 It will send and store it a secure way.
 So you have versioning for you files for free, since that AWS offers 25GiB DynamoDB storage as a free service.

+# Configuring

+First you need an AWS account with the DynamoDB service available and the AWS's credentials in your home folder.

+# Running dynasync

+Simply issue the command: `python3 main.py`, it will run a setup script and then start monitoring the files you selected.

 # Meta

 Created by: Brian Mayer - bleemayer@gmail.com